 As you can see, there are many features and safety nets available on Windows that can help you out in fixing various problems on your computer and recovering essential data from your hard drive.

 To avoid problems in the future, be sure to create a recovery disk right now as well as a Windows 10 repair disc so that you are well equipped in case your operating system decides to fail.
+Also, check out our other guides to keep your computer running smoothly.
+How to Use Android Apps on Your PC, how to unblock Adobe Flash content on your PC, how to take a screenshot in Windows 10, and how to make your keyboard light up.

 Frequently Asked Questions